Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 13.57.16 UTC
+- WIB: Minggu, 8 Maret 2026 14.38.40 UTC
-- WITA: Minggu, 8 Maret 2026 14.57.16 UTC
+- WITA: Minggu, 8 Maret 2026 15.38.40 UTC
-- WIT: Minggu, 8 Maret 2026 15.57.16 UTC
+- WIT: Minggu, 8 Maret 2026 16.38.40 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

 Kategori: success